PacoReinaCampo/SoC-RTOS/doc/book/chapters/chapter9.md

 The objectives of the software requirements process are:

-   a.
-High-level requirements are developed.
+   1. High-level requirements are developed.

-   b.
-Derived high-level requirements are indicated to the system safety assessment process.
+   2. Derived high-level requirements are indicated to the system safety assessment process.

 ### Software Requirements Process Activities